A unified stochastic approximation framework for learning in games: Acknowledgments

-We now proceed to describe a representative range of methods for learning in games.
-Depending on the information available to the players, we classify the algorithms under study as \emph{oracle-based} or \emph{payoff-based}; our presentation scheme in the rest of this section reflects this taxonomy.
+We now proceed to describe a representative range of learning algorithms that can be incorporated as specific instances of the general framework \eqref{eq:method}.
+Depending on the information available to the players, we classify the algorithms under study as \emph{oracle-based} or \emph{payoff-based}.

-\subsection{Oracle-based methods}
+\itempar{Oracle-based methods}

-The commmon denominator of the algorithms we discuss below is that players have access to a ``black-box'' feedback mechanism \textendash\ a \acdef{SFO} \textendash\ that returns an estimate of their individual payoff gradients at their chosen action profile. \footnote{Methods that require full, ``white-box'' knowledge of the game's payoff functions are not treated here.} Formally, when queried at $\point\in\points$, an \ac{SFO} outputs a random vector of the form
+In the first batch of methods under consideration, the players are assumed to have access to a \acdef{SFO}, that is, a ``black-box'' feedback mechanism that returns an estimate of their individual payoff gradients at the chosen action profile.
+Formally, when queried at $\point\in\points$, an \ac{SFO} outputs a random vector of the form

 where $\seed$ is a random variable taking values in some measurable space $\seeds$ and $\err(\point;\seed)$ is an umbrella error term capturing all sources of uncertainty in the model.

-In practice, \eqref{eq:SFO} is queried repeatedly at a sequence of action profiles $\curr\in\points$, $\run=\running$, possibly with a different random seed $\curr[\seed]$ at each time. \footnote{In some cases, the index set may be enlarged to include all positive half-integers ($\run = \halfrunning$).} To keep track of this sequence of events, we will view $\curr$ as a stochastic process on some complete probability space $\probspace$, and we will write $\curr[\filter] \defeq \filter(\init,\dotsc,\curr) \subseteq \filter$ for the \emph{history of play} up to \textendash\ and including \textendash\ stage $\run$.
-Accordingly, since the randomness entering the oracle is triggered only \emph{after} each player has selected an action, we will posit throughout that $\curr[\seed]$ is $\next[\filter]$-measurable \textendash\ though not necessarily $\curr[\filter]$-measurable.
-For concreteness, we will also assume that the noise in \eqref{eq:SFO} is zero-mean and bounded in $L^{\qexp}$ for some $\qexp\geq2$, \ie
+In practice, \eqref{eq:SFO} is queried repeatedly at a sequence of action profiles $\curr\in\points$, $\run=\running$, possibly with a different random seed $\curr[\seed]$ each time. \footnote{In some cases, the index set may be enlarged to include all positive half-integers ($\run = \halfrunning$).} For concreteness, we will assume that the noise in \eqref{eq:SFO} is zero-mean and bounded in $L^{\qexp}$ for some $\qexp\geq2$, \ie